vijayramsriram/RAS-SES-598-Space-Robotics-and-AI/assignments/terrain_mapping_drone_control/README.md

 # Assignment 3: Rocky Times Challenge - Search, Map, & Analyze

-This ROS2 package implements an autonomous drone system for geological feature detection, mapping, and analysis using ORBSLAM3 and PX4 SITL simulation.
+This ROS2 package implements an autonomous drone system for geological feature detection, mapping, and analysis using an RGBD camera and PX4 SITL simulation.

 ## Challenge Overview